roman-milk/roman-milk.github.io/best-present-ever.md

  Deciding to look completely whipped, defeated and weak, I responded, making a very conscious word choice, "Yes, Mistress."

  As I began to unbuckle my pants, her smile returned and her tone implied complete triumph, "Mistress, I like that big brother.
 For now on when we are in private, you are to refer to me as Mistress Baby Sister, is that clear?"
-Report_Story #2